naugehyde/bt-sensors-plugin-sk/README.md

 ## WHAT IT IS

-BT Sensors Plugin for Signalk is a lightweight BLE (Bluetooth Low Energy) framework for connecting to Bluetooth sensors on your boat and sending deltas to Signalk paths with the values the sensors reports. <br>
+BT Sensors Plugin for Signalk is a lightweight BLE (Bluetooth Low Energy) framework for listening and connecting to Bluetooth sensors on your boat and sending deltas to Signalk paths with the values the sensors reports. <br>

 The Plugin currently supports every documented Victron device (AC Charger, Battery Monitor, DC-DC Converter, DC Energy Meter, GX Device, Inverter, Inverter RS, Lynx Smart BMS, Orion XS, Smart Battery Protect, Smart Lithium and VE Bus),  Xiaomi devices, [ATC devices](https://github.com/atc1441/ATC_MiThermometer), RuuviTags and Inkbird thermometers.